 Utility Incentives: For customers of PGE and Pacific Power, there are incentives available through the Energy Trust of Oregon.

 Although PGE and Pacific Power have the best utility incentives for commercial projects in Oregon, other smaller utility companies may also offer solar incentives.
-For example, Salem Electric offers a solar incentive of $600 for the first 3 kilowatts and $300 for each 1 kilowatt up to 25 kilowatt.
-Maximum incentive is $8,400.
+Call us today to find out if your utility offers a commercial solar incentive.

 **The incentives are available as long as there is funding and are subject to change.